projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 1. A hypervisor detects a SR-IOV capable PCIe device in the physical PCI device enumeration phase.

-2. The hypervisor intercepts the PF’s SR-IOV capability and accesses whether to enable/disable VF devices based on the *VF\_ENABLE* state.
+2. The hypervisor intercepts the PF's SR-IOV capability and accesses whether to enable/disable VF devices based on the *VF\_ENABLE* state.
 All read/write requests for a PF device passthrough to the PF physical device.